RMP1992/loginWindow/README.md

 ## Issues

-So apparently I can use the "for" attribute on the labels, I have to use "htmlFor".
+So apparently I can't use the "for" attribute on the labels, I have to use "htmlFor".